-For the equispaced linear array, each element of $\tilde{R}(n)$ is a mean value of all elements of R(n) with the same spatial correlation lags.
+For the equispaced linear array, each element of R(n) is a mean value of all elements of R(n) with the same spatial correlation lags.
 Thus, $\tilde{r}0(n)$ is an average of the main diagonal elements of R(n), $\tilde{r}1(n)$ is the mean of first diagonal elements of R(n), and so on.
 For an array that is not an equispaced linear array, the array correlation matrix loses its Toeplitz structure, and the number of elements in R with the same spatial correlation lags is less in comparison to the equispaced case.
-However, there are always some elements in R with the same spatial correlation lags.
-Even in a completely unstructured correlation matrix, such as would be obtained from a three-element array with spacing R and R and R are always of the same correlation lag, namely lag R.
+However, there are always some elements in R with the same spatial correlation matrix, such as would be obtained from a three-element array with spacing d and 2d, the diagonal elements are always of the same correlation lag, namely lag 0.